DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-3-ect-self-study-activities.md

 #### Possible foci for observation or discussion

 - How does the teacher engage pupils in reading a wide range of high-quality texts?
-For example, developing their own knowledge of children’s literature and sharing their own interests with pupils.
+For example, developing their own knowledge of children's literature and sharing their own interests with pupils.
 - How does the school promote reading for pleasure?
 For example, through the development of reading buddies, book clubs and reading cafes with parents and pupils.

 ### Learning intention: Modelling and requiring high-quality oral language, recognising that spoken language underpins the development of reading and writing (e.g. requiring pupils to respond to questions in full sentences, making use of relevant technical vocabulary).

 #### Possible foci for observation or discussion

-- How does the teacher encourage pupils to build on one another’s responses?
+- How does the teacher encourage pupils to build on one another's responses?
 For example, use of ground rules to support the creation of a positive climate for constructive dialogue (I like what X said about this, and I would add… I understand the point that Y made, but I think…).
-- To what extent do they use sentence stems to scaffold pupils’ oral responses?
-For example, use of key phrases to support pupils’ responses to talk partner questions (I agree with… because… I understand what you are saying, but have you considered…?).
+- To what extent do they use sentence stems to scaffold pupils' oral responses?
+For example, use of key phrases to support pupils' responses to talk partner questions (I agree with… because… I understand what you are saying, but have you considered…?).

 ### Learning intention: Teaching different forms of writing by modelling, planning, drafting and editing.